LumisDev/escaper3/README.md

     # Run your prefered build method
     # NOTE: "-p"(in mkdir) is not on Windows, for powershell, use a semicolon instead of &&
 ```

+## The game binaries

+You can find the games binaries on [itch.io](https://lumis-dev.itch.io/escaper-3) or on the [releases page](https://github.com/LumisDev/escaper3/releases).